 So it's all up to you.
 The best approach is to watch the image quality and video result of both video formats side by side and decide which one pleases you more.

-In modern technology and minimization, discs are becoming obsolete.
-If you have got a pile of Blu-ray or HD DVD movies with you, you can always digitalize them to your mobile device and PC.
-So, things aren't just limited to HD DVD vs Blu ray forum, and it's more than that now!
+By the way, in modern technology and minimization, discs are becoming obsolete.
+If you have got a pile of Blu-ray or HD DVD movies with you, you can always digitalize them to your mobile device and PC for better preservation and seamless playback.
+So, things aren't just limited to HD DVD vs Blu-ray form, and it's more than that now!

 Do you wish to digitize your Blu-ray?
-DVDFab DVD Ripper is at your service.
-It is the best solution to rip your Blu-ray to a digital format.
-You can easily watch your Blu-ray movies and videos on your portable devices like Android, iPhone, etc., and PC by converting it to a digital format like MP3G, MP4, AVI, MKV, etc.
+DVDFab Blu-ray Ripper is at your service.
+It is the best solution to rip your Blu-ray to any digital video or audio format.
+You can easily watch your Blu-ray movies and videos on your portable devices like Android, iPhone, etc., and PC by converting it to a digital format like MP3G, MP4, AVI, MKV, etc

-- Compatible with all Windows and Mac OS
+- Compatible with both Windows and Mac OS system.

 - The ONLY tool that supports the newest released copy-protected Blu-rays.

 - Rip Blu-ray discs, ISO images or folders to 1000+ 2D/3D video & audio formats.